 In order to survive a crisis, you will definitely have to make adjustments in how you spend your money.
 Carefully examine your variable costs and identify the items that you can modify, if not completely cut.

 Some variable costs can be easily adjusted.
-Discretionary expenses on entertainment and social committees may be temporarily cut, and you may also start implementing remote work set-ups instead of spending on travel costs.
+Discretionary expenses on entertainment and social committees may be temporarily cut, and you may also start implementing remote work set-ups instead of spending on travel costs to save more on construction labor costs.
 You should definitely take advantage of technology to conduct remote meetings.
 Keep in mind that working remotely could consequently reduce your spending on electricity and other utility costs.

 If possible, try to avoid the scenario of employee lay-offs.
 You may take advantage of government payroll programs and maximize the productivity of your existing labor force instead of outsourcing contract labor.
 Redistribute tasks if necessary.
 Also, encourage your employees to take a leave of absence so you can preserve capital.